All Sunday School classes meet from 9:45 to 10:45 a.m.

 NEW CREATIONS :: B201

 New Creations is made up of a mix of couples and singles ranging in ages from mid-40s to 80s.
-Lessons are taught in a relaxed fashion where class questions and insights are encouraged by the teachers.
+Lessons are taught in a relaxed fashion where class questions and insights are encouraged.
 Monthly fellowship and service opportunities help to generate a good sense of family among our members.
+This fall we will be studying Galatians.

 Contacts: Ed (384-8162) & Donna Guion (384-8161)

 Open Book enjoys studying the Bible a book at a time.
 Each week we read a chapter and then have group discussion.
 We have prayer requests at the beginning of each class.
 We also try to have a class social on a quarterly basis.
-We usually have about 15 in attendance on a given Sunday.
-Our class is made up mostly of couples, ages 40 to 60.
+Our class is made up mostly of couples, ages 40 to 60, averaging about 15 people.
 We do not meet when Team Kids is canceled.
+This fall we are studying Acts.

 Contact: Judy Randazzo (firstname.lastname@example.org)